kimco2/project_1_misison_youtube/Objective 3 copy.md

-Fig11 (Linked to Figures 1 and 8) (Fig11PublishHour.png)
+Figure 11 (Linked to Figures 1 and 8) (Fig11PublishHour.png)
 Plots hour of publish comparing all unique videos (6347) to 129 videos that trended for 20 days or longer.

+The following 2 plots were comparing the views, followed likes over the duration of days that the seconds highest trending (in days).
+Just to get a feel for the data.
+Figure 12 (Fig12SecondLongestTrendingVideoViews.png)
+Figure 13 (Fig13SecondLongestTrendingVideoLikes.png)

 Figures 5-9 and charts are an analysis of publishing day/month/time for 20 videos that had the longest days trending.
+This was what data I used originally to compare to the total data base, then decided to determine how many videos published for X amount of days, as described at the top of the page and thought I'd present findings based on the 129 that trended for 20 days or longer.

 Figure 5 (linked to Figure 1) Publish Hour (Fig5PublishHourSummaryStatistics.csv)
 Plots the Top 20 Videos and the Hour of the day published.